q4z1/hyprdashboard-qt6/README.md

 KDE neo: all qt6 deps should be either already installed or easily to install.

-NixOs: copy `flake.nix` and `build.nix` into an empty folder.
+nix: copy `flake.nix` and `build.nix` into an empty folder.
 Run `nix build` inside that folder - after building you can find the binary in `./result/bin`

 flatpak: run `flatpak-builder --force-clean --user --install-deps-from=flathub --repo=repo --install builddir de.inquies.hyprdash.yml` ... result is inside of builddir # UNFINISHED

-## Building & Running:
+## Building & Running (other than nix and flatpak):
 `cmake -S. -B./build -G Ninja`

 `cmake --build ./build --config Debug --target hyprdash --`